Ranking and Tuning Pre-trained Models: A New Paradigm for Exploiting Model Hubs: Tuning Pre-Trained Models

-In multiple PTMs tuning, the target pre-trained model $\phi_t$ is given, and the top-$K$ ranked PTMs $\{\phi_{k}\}_{k=1}^K$ are the source of knowledge transfer.
-Typically $K < M$, \emph{i.e.} not all PTMs are used, because (1) ensemble learning~\citep{zhou_ensembling_2002} reveals that a subset of appropriate teachers can be better than all the teachers; (2) some PTMs may not be suitable for the target task and would hinder the transfer learning procedure.
+A side issue in tuning multiple PTMs is how to select the teacher PTMs.
+Typically, $K < M$, \emph{i.e.}, not all PTMs are necessary, since some PTMs may not be suitable for the target task and would hinder the transfer learning procedure.
+However, for $M$ pre-trained models, the possible number of teacher combinations is $\mathcal{O}(2^M)$, which is impractical to enumerate.
+To overcome the exponential complexity, we avail ourselves of the PTM ranking.
+With the PTM ranking, we can greedily select teacher PTMs according to the rank.
+For example, if we want to choose $K$ teacher PTMs, then the top-$K$ ranked PTMs $\{\phi_{k}\}_{k=1}^K$ are the teacher for knowledge transfer.
 As for how to choose the hyper-parameter $K \; (1 \le K \le M)$, we give empirical guidelines in Section~\ref{sec:exp_tuning_ptms}.

+Multiple PTM tuning offers a unique advantage over simply fine-tuning the target pre-trained model $\phi_t$: if the specified target pre-trained model $\phi_t$ is not the best-ranked, we can still improve it by transferring knowledge from top-performing PTMs $\{\phi_{k}\}_{k=1}^K$.